Cooking at home has become a constant during the pandemic, and keeping it clean in the kitchen can protect you and your family from foodborne illness.

-In late 2019, the Food Safety and Inspection Service (FSIS), an agency that is part of the USDA, gathered some information on how folks prepare food in their kitchens.
-A surprising finding was that 95% of the time, those surveyed failed to properly wash their hands.
+In late 2019, the Food Safety and Inspection Service (FSIS), which is part of the USDA, gathered information on cooking in home kitchens.
+Surprisingly, 95% of the time, those surveyed failed to properly wash their hands.

 It isn’t that people don’t try to wash their hands, says Meredith Carothers, a USDA food safety expert.